-*Disclaimer: this post contains offensive language*
+*Disclaimer: this post contains offensive language.
+Duh.*

-“We are here today to recognize the cuntless…………………..countless ways in which our students…”
+“Good afternoon.
+We are here today to recognize the cuntless…………………..countless ways in which our students…”

 Blah.
 Blah.
 Blah.

-I distinctly remember time stopping, a trickle of sweat rolling down my back, and the collective gasp from the students who were seated behind me.
+I distinctly remember time stopping, a trickle of sweat rolling down my back into my butt crack, and a collective gasp from the students who were seated behind me on the stage.
 One of them whispered, “Did she just say that?”

 She sure did.

-And then the smiles, the giggles.
-One of my favorite dudes actually left the auditorium because he couldn’t hold it together.
-I imagine it was then that he fired off the following email:
+And then the smiles, the muffled giggles.
+One of my favorite math teachers actually left the auditorium because he couldn’t hold it together.
+I imagine it was shortly after exiting the auditorium that he fired off the following email:

 “Steph, we’re doing Happy Hour after work.
 If you’re hungry, I think the bar is running a special on cuntry fried steak.”

 Emails like those bombarded my inbox for the rest of the day.

 I don’t remember much else about the assembly, but I will never forget the looks of agony/embarrassment/amusement from the students and faculty as I completed the walk of shame back to my classroom.
 I think some of them actually felt bad for me because SERIOUSLY, who says that?!
 Though most of them quite simply appreciated the fact that I had humiliated myself on such a grand scale.
 Knowing I was shaken up by the whole experience, my principals sought me out later in the day to see if I needed any support from a guidance cunteslor…